NingPing Ad-Block: DNS-Based Intelligent Ad-Filtering Solution

 Usage Recommendations

-- The system will automatically select the optimal protocol based on network conditions
+• System automatically selects optimal protocol based on network conditions

 Feature Overview

-To enhance the user experience, NullPrivate now supports custom client names.
-With this feature, you can assign a unique label to each device, making device management more intuitive and convenient.
+To enhance user experience, NullPrivate now supports custom client naming.
+This feature enables you to set unique identifiers for different devices, making device management more intuitive and convenient.

 Configuration Guide